Reablement: a guide for carers and families

 What is reablement?

-Section 2 of the Care Act (2014) places a duty on local authorities to prevent, reduce or delay needs for care and support for all adults including carers.
+Local authorities have a duty to prevent, reduce or delay needs for care and support (Care Act 2014 s2) for all adults including carers; this means early intervention to prevent deterioration and reduce dependency on support from others.
 Reablement is one of the ways they can fulfil this duty.
-This means early intervention to help people retain or regain their skills and confidence.

 Key features of the reablement approach